12 Randomization tests

 The statistics argument defines the statistics on which the phase comparison is based.
 The following comparisons can be made:

-Mean |A-B| Uses the absolute value of the difference between the means of Phases A and B.
+Mean |A-B| The absolute value of the difference between the means of Phases A and B.

 Median A-B The same as Mean A-B, but based on the median.